lumilio/Jungle-didakoo.com-README.md/README.md

 &ensp;

 ## Movement of the Animals
-All animals have the same basic move, but some have extra moves.
-The basic move is one space forward, backward, left, or right.
+All animals can move one space forward, backward, left, or right.
 Animals cannot move diagonally.
 An animal is eaten by an opposing animal moving on its square.
 The attacking animal must be equal or higher power than the one being eaten.
+Some animals have extra moves.

 ![Imgur Image](http://i.imgur.com/SgkNoTG.jpg)